-Samsung Galaxy A20s lands in Pakistan with a price tag of PKR 30,999.
-It is perhaps the most challenging price range where phone makers, particularly Chinese companies, are having a cut-throat competition.
+Samsung Galaxy A20s lands in Pakistan with a price tag of PKR 30,999 (launching price).
+It is perhaps the most challenging price range where phone makers, particularly Chinese manufacturers, are giving a cut-throat competition.
+Although the A20s is an entry-level phone by Samsung’s standards, this price range accommodates several Chinese mid-range devices of likes Xiaomi Redmi Note 8 (4GB), Realme 5, Huawei y9 2019 which are much stronger in features.

 - RAM/ROM: 3GB/32GB